openstack/nova/doc/source/user/flavors.rst

     The FilterScheduler is currently the only scheduler driver that supports this feature.

+    Traits can be managed using the `osc-placement plugin`_.

 Forbidden traits
     Added in the 18.0.0 Rocky release.